 As well as creating Little Islington we went deeper into our community's stories, creating a series of films about fans and the places they gather to support Arsenal from afar.

-Our hero throughout was activist and community organiser Aston Mack, who had been photographed in 2020 demonstrating for racial quality wearing an Arsenal Away kit.
+Our hero throughout was activist and community organiser Aston Mack, who had been photographed in 2020 demonstrating for racial equality wearing an Arsenal Away kit.
 Not only did he become our guide to Little Islington, but the focus of one of our community stories as he spoke about his connection to the club and its values.